friends-of-freeswitch/switchio/docs/callgen.rst

 this involves use of handy cluster helper components provided with Switchy.

-The main trick is to configure each :py:class:`switchy.Client` to have the appropriate originate command set such that calls are routed to where you expect.
+The main trick is to configure each :py:class:`switchy.observe.Client` to have the appropriate originate command set such that calls are routed to where you expect.
 A clever and succint way to accomplish this is by using the :py:class:`switchy.distribute.SlavePool`.
 Luckily the